List of metaphor-based metaheuristics: River formation dynamics (Rabanal, Rodríguez & Rubio, 2007)

 River formation dynamics is based on imitating how water forms rivers by eroding the ground and depositing sediments (the drops act as the swarm).
 After drops transform the landscape by increasing/decreasing the altitude of places, solutions are given in the form of paths of decreasing altitudes.
 Decreasing gradients are constructed, and these gradients are followed by subsequent drops to compose new gradients and reinforce the best ones.
 This heuristic optimization method was proposed in 2007 by Rabanal et al. The applicability of RFD to other NP-complete problems has been studied, and the algorithm has been applied to fields such as routing and robot navigation.
-The main applications of RFD can be found at the survey Rabanal et al. (2017).
+The main applications of RFD can be found at the survey conducted by Rabanal et al. in 2017.

 Gravitational search algorithm (Rashedi, Nezamabadi-pour & Saryazdi, 2009)

 The gravitational search algorithm is based on the law of gravity and the notion of mass interactions.
 The GSA algorithm uses the theory of Newtonian physics and its searcher agents are the collection of masses.
 In GSA, there is an isolated system of masses.
 Using the gravitational force, every mass in the system can see the situation of other masses.
 The gravitational force is therefore a way of transferring information between different masses.
 In GSA, agents are considered as objects and their performance is measured by their masses.
 All these objects attract each other by a gravity force, and this force causes movement of all objects towards the objects with heavier masses.
 Heavier masses correspond to better solutions of the problem.
 The position of the agent corresponds to a solution of the problem, and its mass is determined using a fitness function.
 By lapse of time, masses are attracted by the heaviest mass, which would ideally present an optimum solution in the search space.
 The GSA could be considered as a small artificial world of masses obeying the Newtonian laws of gravitation and motion.
 A multi-objective variant of GSA, called MOGSA, was proposed by Hassanzadeh et al. in 2010.